-Does the intended use of any research device being tested (not clinically observed) in this study meet the regulatory definition of Significant Risk (SR) device?
+Does the intended use of any research device being tested (not clinically observed) in this study meet the regulatory requirements for a Significant Risk (SR) device?

 Yes.
-Device(s) as used in this study presents a potential for serious risk to the health, safety, or welfare of a subject and (1) is intended as an implant; or (2) is used in supporting or sustaining human life; or (3) is of substantial importance in diagnosing, curing, mitigating or treating disease, or otherwise prevents impairment of human health; or (4) otherwise presents a potential for serious risk to the health, safety, or welfare of a subject.
+Device(s) being tested in this study presents a potential for serious risk to the health, safety, or welfare of a subject and (1) is intended as an implant; or (2) is used in supporting or sustaining human life; or (3) is of substantial importance in diagnosing, curing, mitigating or treating disease, or otherwise prevents impairment of human health; or (4) otherwise presents a potential for serious risk to the health, safety, or welfare of a subject.

-No. All devices, as used in this study do not present a potential for serious risk to the health, safety, or welfare of subjects/participants.
+No. All devices being tested in this study do not present a potential for serious risk to the health, safety, or welfare of subjects/participants.